Cyber-Duck/Cyber-Duck.github.io/_posts/2016-03-18-how-to-retrieve-all-objects-on-parse-without-api-limitation.markdown

 [https://parse.com/questions/loading-more-than-100-objects](https://parse.com/questions/loading-more-than-100-objects)
 [http://stackoverflow.com/questions/30562620/api-100-objects-limit](http://stackoverflow.com/questions/30562620/api-100-objects-limit)

 It's basically like a pagination system where you can use offsets and ask objects skipping the first `1000` and retrieve the next `1000`.
 You would obviously have to repeat that.
-It's convenient and you _could_ do that but at some point, the Parse API might throw that nasty error at your face
+It's convenient and you _could_ do that but at some point, the Parse API might throw that nasty error at your face.

 `Error: Skips larger than 10000 are not allowed`.

 ![](http://replygif.net/i/1010.gif)